AlexsLemonade/2023-chop-training/instructor-notes/merge-conflict.md

 # new code
 geom_histogram(bins = n_bins, color = "dodgerblue", fill = "gold")
 ```

-* Push all code, and file a quick 'n dirty PR, which co-instructor quickly approves, and merge the PR.
+* Push, and file a quick 'n dirty PR, which co-instructor quickly approves, and merge the PR.
   * Note aloud that we are moving through this step quickly only for the purpose of the demonstration!

 ### Merge conflict 1: Resolve with VS Code

-This merge conflict will focus on changes to `scripts/penguins-calculate-mass.R`.
+This merge conflict will focus on changes to `scripts/penguins_calculate_mass.R`.

 * Locally, checkout the `main` branch and sync up (`git switch main; git pull`)
 * Checkout the second branch: `git switch hist-mod-2`